"Biblical Dark Ages"

 |Noah||Utna-pishtim / Adapa||Nut-jeren / Ny-netjer|

 Nimrod (Narmer/Enmerkar) was in the direct line of descent from the first Adam, the god Atum.
-He was the natural son of Cush (Agga) and a grandson of Ham (Utu).
-However, starting with Genesis 4:25 and continuing through the end of Genesis 5, another line of descent from Adam is introduced.
-This new succession is through a son of Adam called Seth, which means "substituted."
-We are told that the second line of Adam was granted by God to replace that of the martyred Abel.
+He is the (honorary) grandson of Ham (see Tutorial 5).
+However, beginning with Genesis 4:25 another line of descent from Adam is introduced.
+This new succession includes a son of Adam called Seth, which means “substituted,” and a grandson named Enosh.
+We are told that the second line of Adam was “granted” by God to replace that of the martyred Abel.
 The reader takes for granted that the two lines of Adam through Cain and Seth are contemporary and collateral.
+They are not!

 |Original Ordering||Re-Ordering for Comparison|